 - Service is “Awesome”, just kidding its average too very average!

-IN FACT the total sum of the entire experience is alarmingly average even at the so called, “better clubs”!
+IN FACT, the total sum of the entire experience is alarmingly average even at the so-called, “better clubs”!

 Perhaps the most profound breakthrough I made in my former life in the karate business was the discovery that, unlike any of my competitors, I was not actually in the karate business.
 Nor was I in the self-defense business, health club business, or the more generic service business.
 I was in the personal development business of helping people “Maximize their potential physically and mentally.”

-This profound difference in business philosophy meant that our ads were different, our look and feel was different and of course, our curriculum was different.
+This profound difference in business philosophy meant that our ads were different, our look and feel were different and of course, our curriculum was different.
 While 21 other schools in the city of Irvine, California, battled it out for the karate business, I was the only school competing for the personal development business by using karate as the delivery method!
 This resulted in phenomenal growth despite the competition.

 Haven’t some of your best times been on some pretty average tracks that were still very memorable?